Healthdirect Free Australian health advice you can count on.

 • if you plan to have children in the future

-Most cases of ovarian cancer are treated with surgery and or chemotherapy.
-Surgery for ovarian cancer is usually complex and is performed by a specialist team in a hospital with experience treating reproductive cancers.
-The exact type of surgery will depend on how far the cancer has spread.
+Most cases of ovarian cancer are treated with surgery and chemotherapy.
+The type of surgery will depend on how far the cancer has spread.
 It may involve removing your ovaries, uterus, fallopian tubes, cervix, and part of your bowel or bladder.

-Your doctor may recommend other treatments in addition to surgery, or instead of surgery if you are not well enough for an operation.
+Your doctor may recommend other treatments in addition to surgery.
+Your doctor may also recommend other treatments instead of surgery if you are not well enough for surgery.
 These treatments may include chemotherapy, radiotherapy, and/or targeted therapies.
-Your doctor will discuss with you the benefits, risks and side effects of each of these treatments in your situation.
+Your doctor will tell you the benefits, risks and side effects of each of these treatments in your situation.

 Can ovarian cancer be prevented?

-If you are concerned about your own risk, you may wish to discuss your options with your doctor.
+If you are concerned about your own risk, talk to your doctor.

 What are the complications of ovarian cancer?

 Ovarian cancer and its treatment can lead to several symptoms and problems.
-You may experience any or none of these, depending on the type and stage of cancer and the treatment you are receiving.
+You may feel any or none of these, depending on your type of cancer and the treatment you are receiving.

 Common problems may include:

-• fatigue, especially if you are having chemotherapy or radiotherapy
+• fatigue (no energy), especially if you are having chemotherapy or radiotherapy

 • changes in your bowel habits